stefan-it/model-garden-lms/README.md

 Here's an overview of demo models that are pretrained for this repository:

-* FineWeb BERT
+* FineWeb BERT (Alreay trained, coming soon!)
-* FineWeb Token Dropping BERT
+* FineWeb Token Dropping BERT (Coming soon!)
-* FineWeb TEAMS (Discriminator and Generator)
+* FineWeb TEAMS (Discriminator and Generator, already trained, coming soon!)

 ## ❤️ Acknowledgements